Can You Mix Synthetic And Regular Brake Fluid? (Solved)

 The moment you bring DOT 5 into the mix, you’ve got trouble.
 Silicone and glycol don’t mix.

 If you’re not sure what’s in your system, check the reservoir cap or manual before adding anything.
 If you want the safest route, match the DOT type exactly and use fresh fluid from a sealed bottle.
-And for major changes, a full flush is the way to go.
+And for major changes, a full flush is the way to go, which is best handled by a trusted auto repair shop in Bartlett, IL.

 It’s a little extra work up front, but it keeps your brakes happy, and your stopping power exactly where it should be.